kinectus/connectus/README.md

   - Generate the documentation with ``yuidoc .``
   - The documentation will reside in the './out' folder and can be served as static html files.

+## Testing
+- run bower install to get mocha and chai
+- run tests/index.html in the browser to run front-end tests
+- write tests in tests/tests.js

 ## Directory Layout and Description of Files